WayScience/NF1_3D_organoid_profiling_pipeline/README.md

 | MitoTracker | Mitochondria | 640 nm |
 | - | - | Brightfield |

-Cell Painting was performed in 96 well plates with multiple fields of view (FOVs) imaged per well across multiple z-planes.
+Cell Painting was performed in 96-well plates with multiple fields of view (FOVs) imaged per well across multiple z-planes.

 ## Imaging
 We imaged the stained organoids using an spinning disk confocal microscope with pixel size of 0.100 µm and z-step size of 1 µm.